 For language instructors, the Global and Area Studies Research Lab offers the opportunity to conduct research and prepare curricula on less commonly taught languages: Arabic, Bamana, Bosnian/Serbian/Croatian, Bulgarian, Catalan, Czech, Georgian, Greek, Hebrew, Hindi, Italian, Japanese, Korean, Lingala, Mandarin, Persian, Polish, Portuguese, Quechua, Russian, Swahili, Swedish, Turkish, Ukrainian, Uzbek, Wolof, Yiddish, and Zulu.

 The International and Area Studies Library (IASL) has an extensive service that facilitates access to a wide range of materials related to globalization and global and regional studies.
 These collections come from Africa, China, the E.U., Japan, Korea, Latin America and the Caribbean, North Africa and the Middle East, Russia, Eastern Europe and Eurasia, and South Asia.
 IASL provides access to workstations; print, digital, and microform collections, online research resources; reference collections, and current issues of over 1,000 periodicals and 110 newspapers in Western and less commonly taught languages.
 Additionally, Summer Lab participants may set up individual consultation sessions with the Global Studies Librarian and/or other international reference specialists who can provide individualized support and guidance on developing curricula, library collections, and international education programs.
-For more information on library resources, visit Collection Highlights at Illinois and contact the International Reference Service at IASL.
+For more information on library resources, consult the Global and Area Studies Summer Research Lab Library and Resource Guide and Collection Highlights at Illinois.
+These guides highlight only a small fraction of resources available for patrons visiting Illinois.
+You may wish to contact the International Reference Service to explore additional resources.